allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos_no_permissive.md

 The physical difference between M1 and M2 is not completely clear.
 They have similar distributions of distance to the nearest aromatic.
 To some extent M1 positions appear to physically group together in some proteins and M2 positions group separately, potentially due to physical characteristics or the importance of the two domains. -->

+### MP

+### MO

+Outliers are generally permissive with a few exceptions, for example ADRB2 96 is very selective against asparagine, Src 286 prefers glycine & UBE2I 1 is somewhat selective.

 ## N - Asparagine